-I can't say when it was exactly that things begin to change with me and Miller.
+I can't say when it was exactly things begin to change with me and Miller.
 When Miller came it was January, and I remember it 'cause Mallory Purdue said it must have been the last of the grace of the Holy Spirit I had left over from Christmas that made me give him a job and allow him to stay there in the first place.
 Not that I'm harsh or anything, said Mallory, but since my Stevenson died a person could mistake me for being mean.
 You can't be too nice, I told her, not if you're a widow getting on in years running a rum-shop, lots of young, drunk men dealing with daily, and barely able to lift the cutlass you keep underneath the counter.

 I couldn't say when exactly it was, but by June, something was different.
 Miller started to be an irritation.

-First there was that morning that Purdue didn't come to help with the black pudding.
+First there was that morning Purdue didn't come to help with the black pudding.
 It's a lot for anyone to do on their own.
-People start coming for their black pudding as early as 10 a.m., sometimes earlier, so Purdue and I are usually at it by five.
+People start coming for their black pudding as early as 10 AM, sometimes earlier, so Purdue and I are usually at it by five.
 Grating sweet potatoes, stuffing pig intestines, walking quiet round each other in the kitchen so none of the belly's burst while they steaming.
 Purdue was perfect for helping with the black pudding—nobody could get a word out of him save for Mallory.
 No danger of the bellies bursting on account of him.
 But that June morning Purdue didn't turn up.
 Which was a real problem for me 'cause in between the black pudding, I usually still serving customers in the shop.
 When I called him, Mallory says he's down with something and he can't make it.
-And that alone shoulda told me that something bad was about to happen, 'cause Purdue's never been sick a day in his life.
+And that alone shoulda told me something bad was about to happen, 'cause Purdue's never been sick a day in his life.
 Anyway, when I hung up from Mallory, I was standing there, thinking things over, when Miller comes out into the yard.
 He didn't wear a shirt to bed the night before, this Miller, and what he wore can hardly even be called shorts.
 I'd never seen it before 'cause I'd never usually be standing there staring at him that time on a Saturday morning—I'd be getting on with the black pudding and the shop.
-Miller came out of the room with a shred of a pants on that looked like he'd put it through my grater.
+Miller came out of the room with a shred of a pants on looking like he'd put them through my grater.
 Torn, all over, like somebody did it on purpose, and what should be fastened at the waist wasn't, so the fly of the pants was hanging open far lower than was decent.
-And Miller was… scratching himself, inside those shorts, like he'd unfastened the waistband himself just so he could have a good dig at his privates.
+And Miller was... scratching himself, inside those shorts, like he'd unfastened the waistband himself just so he could have a good dig at his privates.
 Somehow Miller turned after he hawked and spat.
 And there was me—quiet.